Mourning Dove

 Zenaida macroura

 Mourning doves are probably a common sight and sound in your neighborhood.
 They are often seen in pairs, perched on a wire or searching for seeds on the ground.
 Their call, “coo oo oo ooo,” is often confused with an owl’s.
-Mourning doves’ wings make a whistling sound when they fly.
+Mourning doves’ wings make a whistling sound when they fly, helping to alert each other if a predator is nearby.

 Male and female mourning doves share the work of building a nest, sitting on the pair’s egg, and feeding their young.
 Young mourning doves learn how to fly after only two to three weeks!

-The Mourning Doves currently live behind the scenes at Lindsay Wildlife.
-Please be sure to check out our daily programming for a chance to see them up close.
+Zenaida is currently behind the scenes at Lindsay Wildlife, but will frequently do programs; be sure to check out our Exhibit Hall for a chance to see him up close!